Today we’d like to introduce you to Sara Johnston.

 I was in massage therapy training at the time and that evening my instructor used Craniosacral Therapy to get me out of pain.
 It was amazing!
 This made me a serious believer of the power of this gentle body work.

-I began studying it and have been a Craniosacral Therapist ever sense.
+I began studying it and have been a Craniosacral Therapist ever since.
 I went on to also study Pediatric Craniosacral Therapy so that I could work with newborn babies and small children.

 I am self-employed and have a practice in River North and Old Town in Chicago.